- Forums

 Modelling Jumps

-• Merton’s and Kou model
+• Merton’s and Kou models

 • Partial Integro-Differential Equations (PIDE)